zuozhenggh/learning-library/data-management-library/exacs/dockerapp.md

 ![](./images/dockerApp/docker_run.png " ")

-**NOTE: When running the docker run command make sure port 3050 is open for the compute instance**
+**NOTE: When running the docker run command, make sure port 3050 is open for the compute instance.**

 - Run the below command to check the logs.